lmweber/CyTOF-workshop-2017-07-10/README.md

 - [scripts](scripts/)
 - [slides](slides/)

-An additional example demonstrating FlowSOM clustering and Rtsne for visualization is available in the [FlowSOM-Rtsne-example](https://github.com/lmweber/FlowSOM-Rtsne-example) repository.
+An additional example demonstrating FlowSOM clustering and Rtsne for visualization is also available in the [FlowSOM-Rtsne-example](https://github.com/lmweber/FlowSOM-Rtsne-example) repository.